 Effective pain control has multiple benefits, including enabling patients to begin rehabilitation sooner – which has a direct effect on shortening hospital stays.
 Some surgeries that used to require hospitalization are now being performed on a same-day discharge basis.
 For most major joint replacement surgeries, patients can return home after two to three days in the hospital versus an average stay of eight days before the advent of current pain management techniques.

 Following orthopedic surgery at HSS, the majority of patients achieve successful control of their pain with an individualized regimen of medication.
 For the small number of patients who continue to have pain that is not well controlled in the short-term after surgery, members of the Recuperative Pain Medicine Service are available to fine-tune medication, using the multimodal approach described.
-This technique is also used by specialists in the Department of Anesthesiology’s Outpatient Pain Management Service, who may prescribe different combinations of medications and interventions to address longer-term pain.
+This technique is also used by specialists in the Pain Management Division, who may prescribe different combinations of medications and interventions to address longer-term pain.

 Citing the surprising results of a University of Chicago study in which individuals undergoing elective surgery expressed more concern about pain than about the success of their surgery, Dr. Liguori notes, “This is why we developed the comprehensive pain management program – to respond to that concern at every stage of treatment and recovery.”